josues/deconstructing-storr-code/README.md

-# deconstructing-storr-code
+## Deconstructing Storr: Code

-This is part of the project "Deconstructing Master Artists: Marcel Storr"
+This code is part of the project "Deconstructing Master Artists: Marcel Storr" and can be found [here](github.com/fabianmoronzirfas/gestalten-in-code/projects/deconstructing-storr/index.md).